eyuelberga/keywrite/docs/input_method.md

 `value` represents the output symbol and `next` represents the next input-method definition.

-From our previous example, the symbol map for the `a` key is this:
+From our previous example, the symbol map for the <kbd>a</kbd> key is this:

 ```javascript
 const symbolMapA = { value: '∀', next: null };